August 8, 2019

 Gamification is a powerful motivator for at-home agents

-Embracing remote agents for part or all of your contact center workforce offers great benefits to both employees and employers.
+Embracing remote agent solutions for part or all of your contact center workforce offers great benefits to both employees and employers.
 Advanced technologies have made it possible to hire great talent, no matter where they reside.
 And with the help of gamification, companies can provide fun and compelling initial and ongoing training, keep the lines of communication open, and ensure that remote agents truly feel part of the team and stay motivated and engaged in the corporate culture.

 What have you done to ensure that at-home agents are fully immersed in your culture and engaged and happy at work?